 There are many misconceptions about masturbation.
 A lack of research into its long-term effects may contribute to some of these misapprehensions.
-Both masturbation and acne relate to hormonal changes, but is there a link between the two?

 Keep reading to learn more about the relationship between masturbation and acne, the causes of acne, and how to treat it.

 Hormonal changes occur during puberty.
 These hormonal changes cause the body to produce more oil, which may contribute to the development of acne.
 Many people also start masturbating during puberty, which also has a small effect on hormone levels.

 Because acne and masturbation tend to occur around the same time, this could explain the common misconception that masturbation causes acne.
 However, it is a myth — both masturbation and acne relate to hormonal changes.